oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/fmw-domain-home-in-image/_index.md

   # Identify which Secret contains the credentials for pulling an image
   #imagePullSecrets:
   #- name:

   # Identify which Secret contains the WebLogic Admin credentials (note that there is an example of
   # how to create that Secret at the end of this file)
   webLogicCredentialsSecret:
     name: fmwdomain-weblogic-credentials

   # Whether to include the server out file into the pod's stdout, default is true
   includeServerOutInPodLog: true

   # Whether to enable log home
+  # logHomeEnabled: false

+  # Whether to write HTTP access log file to log home
-  logHomeEnabled: true
+  # httpAccessLogInLogHome: true

   # The in-pod location for domain log, server logs, server out, introspector out, and Node Manager log files
-  logHome: /shared/logs/fmwdomain
+  # logHome: /shared/logs/domain1
+  # An (optional) in-pod location for data storage of default and custom file stores.
+  # If not specified or the value is either not set or empty (e.g. dataHome: "") then the
+  # data storage directories are determined from the WebLogic domain home configuration.
+  dataHome: ""

   # serverStartPolicy legal values are "NEVER", "IF_NEEDED", or "ADMIN_ONLY"
   # This determines which WebLogic Servers the Operator will start up when it discovers this Domain